Esraamo691/Velvoria/README.md

-# 🤎💕Velvoria Elegant E-Commerce Fashion Platform
+# 🤎💕Velvoria E-Commerce Fashion Platform

 **Velvoria** is a modern, elegant, and smooth e-commerce platform for fashion and lifestyle products.
 It delivers a seamless shopping experience with a focus on simplicity, beauty, and performance.